Integrating Financial Services Cloud with Mortgage Platforms

 What Is a Financial Services Cloud Platform?

 A financial services cloud platform is a cloud-hosted CRM and data management system built for regulated industries.
-Salesforce Financial Services Cloud is the most widely deployed, but Microsoft Dynamics 365 for Financial Services and nCino offer competing platforms.
+Salesforce Financial Services Cloud is the most widely deployed in the mortgage vertical.
+Microsoft Dynamics 365 for Financial Services and nCino compete in the same space.
+The three platforms share the same shape: one record per borrower, rules-based workflow routing, and built-in audit trails.

 Four Benefits for Mortgage Operations